The Publishers' Guide to Ad Revenue

 TOGGLE PRICE FLOORS AND OTHER VARIABLES

-When you’re dealing with programmatic advertising, there are hundreds of variables that can have an effect on your yield.
+When you're dealing with programmatic advertising, thousands of variables can affect your yield.
 Many publishers make the mistake of leaving these variables alone after they get their programmatic set up how they want it.

 Revenue-Intelligence_RI

-If you want to increase your ad revenue, you need to play around with all of the variables to make sure you’re not leaving revenue on the table.
-Toggle floor prices to see what they do to your yield and fill rates.
+If you want to increase your ad revenue, you need to constantly manage and adjust all of these settings and variables to ensure you're not leaving revenue on the table.
+Toggling floor prices to see what they do to your yield and fill rates is one of the most important.

-Create different audience segments in your data management platform (DMP).
-Experiment with ad frequency and even subscription options that allow dedicated users to have an ad-free experience.
+You also need to focus on your data settings and solutions, such as creating different audience segments in your data management platform (DMP), and experimenting with ad frequency and even subscription options that allow dedicated users to have an ad-free experience.

 Ad Revenue FAQs